 - Chekhov's Gunman: The world record, beating Ronin by a few months thanks to being mentioned in the very first story and appearing in person in "The Years Lost in Blood" with him.

 - Chekhov's Gun: In the parts of "The Years Lost in Blood" before the flashback sequence we see Dorian having the habit of making origami whenever he's nervous or excited.
 This clues Diabolik on who killed Ronin.

 - Didn't Think This Through: The reason he was in the Far East, where Diabolik stole his identity: he tried to steal from Natasha Morgan, his lover and the woman ruling over Clerville's organized crime.
 He was lucky to have been allowed to leave the country...

 - Dirty Coward

 - Happily Adopted: Son of Silvia Hammer, herself daughter of a steel magnate, and given up for adoption as soon as he was born.
 He was adopted immediately.

-- Bastard Bastard: Sort of: he was adopted by a rich family and grew up happy and, apparently, not even knowing he was adopted, but was still a villain.
+- Bastard Bastard: Sort of: he was adopted by the filthy rich Michele and Anna Dorian and grew up happy and, apparently, not even knowing he was adopted, but was still a villain.